 Our operating results are subject to fluctuations in foreign currency exchange rates.
 We attempt to mitigate a portion of these risks through foreign currency hedging, based on our judgment of the appropriate trade-offs among risk, opportunity and expense.
 We have established a hedging program to partially hedge our exposure to foreign currency exchange rate fluctuations for various currencies.
-If the foreign currency hedging markets are negatively affected by clearing and trade execution regulations imposed by the Dodd-Frank Wall Street Reform and Consumer Protection Act, the cost of hedging our foreign exchange exposure could increase.

-We regularly review our hedging program and make adjustments as necessary based on the judgment factors discussed above.
+We regularly review our hedging program and make adjustments as necessary based on the factors discussed above.
 Our hedging activities may not offset more than a portion of the adverse financial impact resulting from unfavorable movement in foreign currency exchange rates, which could adversely affect our financial condition or results of operations.